 • Maximum Sequence Length: For paired inputs (heavy and light chains), each chain must be ≤ 256 amino acids.
 For unpaired inputs (sequence), the maximum length is 512 amino acids.

-• Batch Size: API requests are limited to a maximum of 8 sequences per batch.
-Larger batch processing must be split into multiple requests.
+• Batch Size: API requests are limited to a maximum of 8 sequences per items list.
+Larger workloads must be split across multiple requests.

-• IgT5 embeddings are optimized specifically for antibody sequences; general protein property predictions (e.g., expression levels) may yield lower accuracy compared to general protein language models like ProtT5.
+• IgT5 embeddings are designed for antibody variable regions; using arbitrary or non-immunoglobulin proteins for general property prediction (for example, expression across diverse protein families) may underperform compared to general protein language models such as ProtT5.

-• The model is trained primarily on human antibody sequences from the Observed Antibody Space (OAS) dataset; performance may degrade for sequences significantly different from typical human antibodies (e.g., antibodies from other species or highly engineered sequences).
+• Training data is predominantly human antibody sequences from the Observed Antibody Space (OAS); performance may degrade for sequences unlike typical human antibodies (for example, non-human species, synthetic frameworks, or highly engineered CDRs).

 How We Use It